 The Master's programme in fine arts prepares trained artists for professional independence.
 It serves to deepen and individualise the student’s own artistic profile and provides a platform for engaging with and mediating art.
-The programme focuses on a self-selected artistic or research project and on the student’s development as a professional freelance artist.
+The programme focuses on a self-selected artistic project and on the student’s development as a professional freelance artist.

 Reflection and Artistic Exchange

 In the scope of regular colloquia, issues in contemporary art discourse are dealt with as well as topics in art theory, aesthetics and social science.

 The programme prepares students for the various aspects involved in being a professional artist.

 • Legal and financial conditions for freelance work as an artist

 • Planning and implementation of culturally educational projects

 A significant component of the programme’s concept is to support you in developing and pursuing your own course of study.
 For this purpose, when you apply for the programme, you should include a proposal for an artistic project on a topic that you would like to develop and work on intensively throughout the period of your studies.
 You pursue and realise your individual project parallel to your studies.

 Students from all disciplines learn together in the Studium Generale, an essential part of all degree courses at Alanus University.
 In the lectures and seminars of this cultural studies programme, current social phenomena are discussed as well as philosophical issues and topics in art history.